jdelacruzv/exercise-notes-heroku/README.md

 # Notes app

-### frontend:
-You can check the frontend of the app: https://intense-caverns-52608.herokuapp.com
+- You can check the __frontend__ of the app: https://exercise-notes-app.herokuapp.com/

-### backend:
-You can check the backend of the app: https://intense-caverns-52608.herokuapp.com/api/notes
+- You can check the __backend__ of the app: https://exercise-notes-app.herokuapp.com/api/notes